 The New Fake Deferred Adjudication DWI Law

-Don’t be fooled by the new fake DWI deferred adjudication bill.
-Those who are uninformed may choose to get a fake dismissal not knowing it is fake.
-The best thing to do is to analyze your DWI case properly and review all options to determine the best course of action.
+Don’t let The New Fake Deferred Adjudication DWI Law bill fool you.
+The uninformed may choose to get a fake dismissal not knowing it is fake.
+Mimi will analyze your DWI case during a full case evaluation and review all options to determine the best course of action.

 What is it?

 Before Sept.
 1, 2019 there was no such thing as deferred adjudication for any type of DWI offense.
-Cases ended either in a DWI conviction, dismissed or reduced to a lesser charge (typically an “obstruction of a highway”).
+Cases ended either in a DWI conviction, dismissal or reduction to a lesser charge (typically an “obstruction of a highway”).

-A true deferred adjudication is when a defendant pleads guilty to a charge (or no contest if the judge allows) and after successful completion of probation, the case is dismissed.
-This means the case could not be used as a conviction in the future.
-This was a true second chance type of punishment.
-This represents the carrot and stick approach.
-If one finished the conditions of probation (as if they were convicted for the offense), the reward is a true dismissal.
+A true deferred adjudication occurs when a defendant pleads guilty (or no contest, if allowed) to a charge.
+After successfully completing probation, the court dismisses the case.
+In other words, the State cannot use the case against you.
+True deferred adjudication is a second chance type of punishment.
+True deferred adjudication represents the carrot and stick approach.
+If one finished the conditions of probation (as if convicted for the offense), the reward is a true dismissal.

-The plain and simple answer is NO. The DWI is never dismissed.
-It can be used in the future in the same way as a conviction can be.
-In the old days, a true deferred adjudication could never be used against a person.
-The laws have changed.
+The plain and simple answer is NO. The case still exists.
+Prosecutors may use it in the future in the same way as a regular conviction.
+In the old days, true deferred adjudications were unable for use against a person.
+But, the law changed.
 The DWI deferred adjudication is exactly like the family violence deferred adjudication in that it counts as a conviction for enhancement purposes.

-How deferred adjudications will be used against you: Now days, apartment complexes, employers and licensing agencies are using successful deferred adjudications against a person in the same manner as a conviction.
-Applications ask for “any criminal convictions” or “Have you ever been placed on deferred adjudication?
-If so, what for?”
+Nowadays, apartment complexes, employers and licensing agencies use successful deferred adjudications against a person in the same manner as a conviction.
+For example, applications ask for both convictions and deferred adjudications.
 Licensing agencies are even barring people from certain vocational licenses due to deferred adjudication.
-For example, a mechanic or shop owner can’t even have the license to inspect cars if they are on deferred adjudication for DWI (barred for 10 years).
+This might mean that a mechanic or shop owner can’t even have a license to inspect cars if on DWI deferred adjudication (barred for 10 years).